(If you just want to know more about ROP Ministries!)

-Now Tish, newly baptized, is married to Dustin Freeman.
+Now Tish is living a baptized life, married in Restoration Worship Center to Dustin Freeman.
 She loves God, His people, and what He continues to do in her life each day.
 Frogs are a favorite of hers and she likes the Christian sentiment, too.
 Fully Rely On God!
 (FROG)

 Lucy Bruser – Refugee Resource & Outreach Director

 Coming from rather meager circumstances in early life, God began cultivating in Lucy a heart of passion for the brokenhearted, oppressed, needy, and downtrodden.
 After graduating from high school, Lucy worked for a number of years as an office manager, until God called her to Bible College.
 In her 2nd year of college, God used Isaiah 61:4 to call her to inner-city ministry.

 While attending Bible College, she was a Big Sister to teen girls through a Christian home for at-risk youth and was involved in evangelism and discipleship through a prison ministry.
 Lucy spent two summers as an intern with an inner-city ministry in Cincinnati, Ohio.
 During her senior year of college, God called her to Inner City Impact, Chicago, Illinois.
 After graduation, she joined their staff as Director of High School Ministries.

 A number of years later she entered the corporate world, where she gained a wealth of experience in business administration, strategic planning and development, corporate cash management, human resources and development, project and event planning, and more.